charlieargue/CUE-code-samples/Account-Profile.md

             },
         }));

-		// ... etc. over a thousand lines of all this boileraplate just for a simple Account Profile...
+		// ... etc. over a thousand lines of this kind of boileraplate...

 ```